No results for ""

 If you are building for Windows, Mac, Linux, Android, or iOS, you must use a mobile key.
 If you are building for a web browser, you must use a client-side ID.

-Your environment's mobile key and client-side ID are both available in the Projects tab of your Account settings page.
+Your environment's mobile key and client-side ID are specific to each project and environment.
+They are both available from the Environments list for each project.
 To learn more about key types, read Keys.

 The Flutter SDK version 3 and earlier requires a mobile key, as it only works on mobile platforms.